juliuspr/on-hornplaying/content/reading/what-is-horn-playing/survey-of-horn-playing/_index.md

 ---
+title: "Part 2: Structure of Horn Playing: Survey"
-title: Survey of The Horn Call
+description: Survey of The Horn Call
 params:
   pattern: 4
 ---